vladimir-mihov/tb-final-task/README.md

 # Running the containers

-For installation you are going to need docker and docker-compose.
+For running the environment you are going to need docker and docker-compose.

 First put your local IP in the docker-compose.yml file under `services > spring > environment > HOST_IP` and then run